-- All outdoor cooling systems have a matching indoor unit that they are designed to work with to ensure efficient performance.
-When they aren’t paired with the other part as a whole system, efficiency may be diminished.
+- All outdoor cooling systems have a matching indoor unit that they are intended to work with to ensure efficient performance.
+When they aren’t paired with the other piece as a total system, efficiency can be affected.

-- As with most products, advancements have brought about newer, more efficient ways of doing things.
+- As with many products, advancements have brought about newer, more efficient ways of doing things.
 Heating and cooling systems are no different.
-These improvements most importantly include greater heating and cooling efficiency, but also involve improved air handling, filtering and noise pollution reduction to name a few.
+These improvements most importantly include better heating and cooling efficiency, but also involve improved air handling, filtering and noise pollution reduction to name a few.

-- Heating and cooling systems that are more than 10-15 years old normally need to be replaced.
-Not only do they have outdated technology, but they are also less efficient than newer models.
-Buying a new indoor unit at the same time means you’ll have a matched system to provide you with improved comfort and efficiency for years to come.
+- Heating and cooling systems that are more than 10-15 years old usually need to be replaced.
+Not only do they consist of outdated technology, but they are also less efficient than more recent models.
+Getting a new indoor unit at the same time means you’ll have a matched system to provide you with even more comfort and efficiency for years to come.

-- Is your system typically maintained?
+- Is your system regularly maintained?
 Whether it’s a furnace or air conditioner, HVAC systems will run more efficiently after regular maintenance checks.

-- Do you need a zoning system?
-If there are spaces in your home that are rarely used, a zoning system will allow you to heat or cool only the most used areas of your house.
+- Could your home use a zoning system?
+If there are rooms in your home that are rarely used, a zoning system will allow you to heat or cool only the most used areas of your house.